-- The need to complete a number of key roading projects to address key safety, reliability, capacity and access needs in the region. - The need to address issues specific to the region's four key transport corridors. - A medium level of travel demand management (TDM) investment to achieve a 5% net reduction in trips is appropriate at this early stage, to allow for monitoring the effectiveness and risks of TDM investment over the short to medium term.
+- The need to address previous underinvestment in the region's rail network to ensure improved reliability and to accommodate growing passenger transport patronage. - The need to complete a number of key roading projects to address key safety, reliability, capacity and access needs in the region. - The need to address issues specific to the region's four key transport corridors. - A medium level of travel demand management (TDM) investment - to achieve a 5% net reduction in trips - is appropriate at this early stage, to allow for monitoring the effectiveness and risks of TDM investment over the short to medium term.